How To Meet People

 Maybe you’ve been on your own for the third day running without interacting with a single soul (except maybe the occasional waiter), and you’re beginning to get bored of your own company and feel that you’ve lost the ability to have a decent conservation.
 Then it’s time for some company.

 So how and where can you meet these amazing people to share your travels with?
-Here's our guide on how to meet like-minded others on your trip.
+Here's my guide on how to meet like-minded others on your trip.

 Hostels were created with the idea of mingling with strangers, and you’ll find many holding daily or nightly events.
 Any hostel will do but the best hostels to integrate with others are the smaller, more independent ones.